levinson/GameRecorder/README.md

 2. Enable the GameRecorder plugin and set desired configurations (see next section).
 3. Start the bot and watch the ```RecordedGames``` folder in its root directory.
   * A new folder is created for each game (e.g. ```2015-12-05 163737 Rogue vs. Shaman```)
-  * Screenshots are captured live throughout the game.
-  * A misplay report folder is created each turn the misplay hotkey is pressed.
+  * Screenshots are captured on selected events and when the misplay hotkey is pressed.
   * Logs are saved for each turn (or when bot is stopped).
   * Folder name is appended with ```WIN``` or ```LOSS``` when the game ends.
   * Seeds are copied when the game ends (or when bot is stopped).